JuliaArrays/CatIndices.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaArrays/CatIndices.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaArrays/CatIndices.jl?branch=master)

-A Julia package for concatenating, growing, and shrinking arrays in ways that allow control over the resulting indices.
+A Julia package for concatenating, growing, and shrinking arrays in ways that allow control over the resulting axes.

 # Usage

 ## BidirectionalVector

-These vectors can grow or shrink from either end, and the indices update correspondingly.
-In this demo, pay careful attention to the indices at each step:
+These vectors can grow or shrink from either end, and the axes update correspondingly.
+In this demo, pay careful attention to the axes at each step:

 ```julia
 julia> using CatIndices